beijingrb/tabler_ui_rails/README.md

 The gem is WIP and there're some problems, such as no idea of converting the original `require`d javascript libaries into a sprockets way.
 Therefore some components like `chart` do not work at present.
 Maybe you should handle those libs separately.

+And no any helper available now, maybe add some later.
+So don't hesitate to make a pull request.

 ## Installation

 Add this line to your application's Gemfile: